Keep Moving Forward – Episode 24: Dealing with FAILURE

 1. The Spirit speaks to us through others, in the words and language we need to hear, so that we truly hear the message that is being spoken to us.
 How many of you have told your spouse, significant other, or friend something that they totally dismissed or became defensive about.
 Then a few days or weeks later someone else tells them the exact same thing and all of the sudden it’s a fantastic idea and they want to do whatever that discussion was about.
 I’ve experienced this multiple times.
 In the beginning it kind of hurt and I took offense to the fact that it wasn’t a good idea when I suggested it, but when someone else did, it was a great idea.
 It took years, but I finally realized that I may have had the same/similar idea, but I just wasn’t speaking that person’s language.
 It could be a team effort.
 The introduction to the idea in the first hearing of it, plants the seed.
 Contemplating the idea, whether consciously or unconsciously, germinates it.
 Then in the subsequent hearing of the idea, it brings it to life.
 I also believe that is why there are multiple denominations of the Christian faith.
 God figured out a long time ago, to use Biblical terminology, that we are a stiff-necked people.
 One language will not capture everyone’s ear.
 We need to hear His message in a language that is pleasing and acceptable to our ears.

-2. There was a noise like a strong driving wind that filled the house…then there appeared tongues of fire that parted and came to rest of each of them.
+then there appeared tongues of fire that parted and came to rest of each of them.
 Of the One Spirit, individually we each have been gifted a unique portion of the Spirit, to use and share.
 But they are not meant to be buried or hidden under a basket.
 These gifts have been stitched into our beings so that they will shine forth from the inside out.
 A gift isn’t fully given, until it’s fully received.
 Until you use and squeeze every last drop of these gifts out, you will not know the full extent of this gift of the Spirit.
 That one drop you’re holding onto may be the very drop that’s needed to fill another’s cup to overfull, so that they can then pour out to fill another’s cups.

 Bless others and be blessed.